Opinion: We are on the brink of a new space race – it’s time to talk about Mars

 The presenting problem is that Mars is a very long way away, and any crewed mission will be at the end of the most precarious supply line in history.
 Food, fuel, water, air, tools, spare parts – everything – needs to be taken along or sent in advance.
 It’s incredibly expensive to do that, and the pressure to cut the costs, as well as the risk, is intense.
 Which is why future planned missions to Mars rely heavily on the anodyne-sounding practice of In Situ Resource Utilisation.

-Water is heavy and incompressible – but Mars is already rich with water ice.
-Oxygen can be cracked from the carbon dioxide that is most of Mars’s atmosphere.
+Water is heavy and incompressible, but Mars is already rich with water ice.
+Oxygen can be cracked from the carbon dioxide that comprises most of Mars’s atmosphere.
 Fuel for the return journey can be synthesised by combining the water and the oxygen.
-Even the habitats the astronauts live in, however temporarily, are better made from thick mounds of Martian soil to protect the fragile occupants from the constant, cancer-inducing radiation.
+Even the habitats the astronauts live in, however temporarily, are best made from thick mounds of Martian soil, to protect its fragile Earth-born occupants from the constant, cancer-inducing radiation.

-Perhaps no one would begrudge Mars’s first visitors such a boon, water, fuel and air being vital for their survival.
-But what would the status of a permanent base be, digging up more of the Martian surface, excavating more of its ice, using chemicals found there as feedstock for manufacturing vital – always vital – parts, or mining the rock for metal ores?
+Perhaps no one would begrudge Mars’s first visitors such a boon – water, fuel and air being vital for their survival.
+But what would be the status of a permanent base, digging into the Martian surface, excavating more of its ice, using chemicals found there as feedstock for manufacturing vital parts, or mining the rock for metal ores?
 One base will become a network of settlements, and at what point do we call them a colony?
 When does using the commons for survival become misusing them for private gain?

 Although the OST came without any meaningful enforcement, it could have an unexpected, and growing, part to play in our future – if we show enough collective will and insist that its signatories honour it.
 When it comes to protecting Mars, we could do far worse than to look to the governance of the Antarctic Treaty, in place since 1961.
 That treaty has saved that continent for science, setting aside territorial claims, preventing economic activity and militarisation.
 Oversight committees representing all the interested nations arbitrate disputes and coordinate activity, based on consensus and legally binding obligations to each other.

-Because it’s almost inevitable that if we do nothing, the default will be a chaotic and exploitative land grab – not today, not tomorrow, but soon enough.
-In a hundred years time, our grandchildren and great-grandchildren will look back and wonder at the poor choices we made now.
+Because it’s almost inevitable that, if we do nothing, the default will be a chaotic and exploitative land grab – not today, not tomorrow, but soon enough.
+In a hundred years time, our grandchildren and great-grandchildren may well look back and wonder at the poor choices we made now.

-Simon Morden is the author of ‘The Red Planet: a natural history of Mars’, to be published by Elliot & Thompson in September 2021
+Simon Morden is the author of ‘The Red Planet: a natural history of Mars’, to be published by Elliott & Thompson in September 2021

 Join our new commenting forum